Central Commission for Navigation on the Rhine

 The Central Commission for the Navigation of the Rhine (CCNR; Commission centrale pour la navigation du Rhin; Zentralkommission für die Rheinschifffahrt; Centrale Commissie voor de Rijnvaart) is an international organisation with five member countries, whose function is to encourage European prosperity by guaranteeing a high level of security for navigation of the Rhine and environs.
 Founded in 1815, it is the world's oldest international organization still in operation.
 It has been based in Strasbourg, France, since 1920.
-Lucia Luijten from the Netherlands has been its Secretary General since November 1, 2021.
+Hester Duursema from the Netherlands has been its Secretary General since January 2026.

 Members

 The current Member States are Germany, Belgium, France, the Netherlands and Switzerland.
 Although the Rhine does not pass through Belgian territory, the Belgian Rhine fleet is third after the Netherlands and Germany in terms of volume transported.

 Individual German states were members before World War I. The United States was temporarily a member immediately after World War II, while Germany was under Allied occupation, until 1961.
 Italy and the United Kingdom were also members following the Treaty of Versailles, though Italy renounced its position in 1935 and the UK renounced it in 1993.